har-in-air/STM32_CODE_EXAMPLES/freertos/freertos_f411_hello_world_sysview/README.md

 	/Patch
 	/SEGGER
 ```
-* Make sure none of the subfolders are excluded from build
+* Make sure none of the subfolders are excluded from project build
-* Populate the project SystemView subfolders from the source archive as follows.
+* Populate the project SystemView subfolders from the source archive as follows :
-	* Copy the patch file from the reference project `freertos_f411_hello_world_sysview`.
+	* Copy the patch file `FreeRTOSv202012.00_segger_cm4_v1.path` from the reference project `freertos_f411_hello_world_sysview/ThirdParty/SEGGER/Patch` to your project `/ThirdParty/SEGGER/Patch` folder
-	* In the `/SEGGER/SEGGER` subfolder copy everything from the source archive, then in the `/Syscalls` subfolder,
+	* In the `/SEGGER/SEGGER` subfolder copy everything from the source archive
-  only retain `SEGGER_RTT_Syscalls_GCC.c`, delete the other compiler specific files.
+	* In the `/SEGGER/SEGGER/Syscalls` subfolder, delete all compiler-specfific .c files except for
+	 `SEGGER_RTT_Syscalls_GCC.c`
+	* Your `SEGGER` folder tree should look like this
 ```
 /SEGGER
     /Config